 The University has policies in place to help make sure students are treated fairly during their time here.
 Further support and guidance can be found in the College Student Handbook.

 The Extenuating Circumstances Procedure exists for situations where a student's performance in assessment is significantly affected by an event that was unavoidable, unexpected and beyond the control of the student.
-The policy detailing this is set out in Senate Regulation 4 (applicable to new and returning students from academic year 2017/8 onwards).
+The policy detailing this is set out in Senate Regulation 4.

 Extenuating Circumstances - guidance for students